larryseyer/OTTO/docs/BUILDRULES.md

 ---

 This unified build system ensures **consistent, reliable builds** across all platforms while maintaining the flexibility to use different development environments and workflows.

+### Note to Zencoder:
+Use our build system by doing this: cd /Users/larryseyer/AudioDevelopment/OTTO && ./scripts/build/build_macos.sh